-Sometimes, nothing else will do besides a good ol’ fashioned external storage device.
+Sometimes, nothing else will do besides an external storage device.
 As connectivity in smartphones increases, so do your options for connecting to different storage methods.

 Taking a ton of photos?
-Western Digital’s My Passport Wireless provides tons of storage, wireless connectivity, and portability into a single package.
-With Wi-Fi, you can connect your Android device to the drive (via the WD My Cloud app) and easily copy photos over, as well as music, video, and document files.
-The built-in battery can power the hard drive for up to 20 hours of standby time, or 6 hours of continuous video streaming.
-There’s a built-in SD card slot too, to back up the photos from your digital camera without a computer.
+Western Digital’s My Passport Wireless Pro packs tons of storage, wireless connectivity, and portability into a single package.
+With Wi-Fi, you can connect your Android device to the drive (via the WD My Cloud app) and easily copy photos over.
+There’s a built-in SD card slot, too, which allows you to back up the photos from your digital camera without a computer.